KitchenAid KDTM404KPS Problems & Drain Pump Replacement — Fix Guide

 This quick test requires no tools.

-- Ensure the KDTM404KPS is powered on and the door is closed
+1. Ensure the KDTM404KPS is powered on and the door is closed.

-- Select a cycle that includes a drain phase (such as Rinse & Drain or a normal wash cycle)
+2. Select a cycle that includes a drain phase (like Rinse & Drain or a normal wash cycle).

-- Wait until the dishwasher reaches the drain phase (this usually occurs near the end of the cycle, 45-55 minutes into a normal cycle)
+4. Wait until the dishwasher reaches the drain phase (this usually occurs near the end of the cycle, about 45-55 minutes into a normal cycle).

-- Place your ear near the front bottom of the dishwasher (where the pump is located, on the left side below the spray arm)
+5. Place your ear near the front bottom of the dishwasher (where the pump is located, on the left side below the spray arm).

-- Listen carefully for a distinct humming or buzzing sound that lasts 30-60 seconds during drainage
+6. Listen carefully for a distinct humming or buzzing sound that lasts 30-60 seconds during the drainage phase.

 What the Sounds Mean:

-- Clear humming/buzzing sound: Pump motor is working correctly.
-The drainage problem is likely a clogged filter, kinked hose, or house drain blockage.
+• Clear humming/buzzing sound: The pump motor is working correctly.
+The drainage problem is likely caused by a clogged filter, kinked hose, or house drain blockage.

-- No sound at all: Pump motor is not running.
-Either the motor has failed, or electrical power is not reaching the pump.
-Proceed to the multimeter test.
+• No sound at all: The pump motor isn’t running.
+Either it has failed, or electrical power isn’t reaching the pump.
+You’ll need to proceed to the multimeter test.

-- Grinding or rattling sound: The pump motor may be running, but the impeller (internal rotating blade) could be blocked or damaged.
-The pump assembly should be replaced.
+• Grinding or rattling sound: The pump motor may be running, but the impeller (internal rotating blade) could be blocked or damaged.
+In this case, you’ll need to replace the pump assembly.

 Multimeter Test: Check Electrical Continuity and Resistance

-This test is more definitive and requires a digital multimeter (available at any hardware store).
+This test is more definitive and requires a digital multimeter (you can find one at any hardware store).

-Safety First: Disconnect the KDTM404KPS from electrical power before accessing the pump connections.
-Allow 5 minutes for residual electrical charge to dissipate.
+Safety First: Make sure to disconnect the KDTM404KPS from electrical power before accessing the pump connections.
+Wait 5 minutes to allow any residual electrical charge to dissipate.

-- Access the pump: Follow steps 1-5 in the “How to Access the Drain Pump” section below to locate and expose the pump connections without fully removing the pump.
+1. Access the pump: Follow the steps outlined in the “How to Access the Drain Pump” section below to locate and expose the pump connections without fully removing the pump.

-- Visually inspect terminals: While the connector is disconnected, look at both the pump terminals and the connector pins.
-Any corrosion, burn marks, or melted plastic indicates electrical damage requiring pump replacement.
+5. Visually inspect terminals: While the connector is disconnected, examine both the pump terminals and the connector pins.
+Any signs of corrosion, burn marks, or melted plastic indicate electrical damage that requires pump replacement.

-- Reconnect the connector: Snap the electrical connector back onto the pump if you plan to test further.
-If the multimeter test showed failed resistance, proceed to drain pump replacement.
+6. Reconnect the connector: Snap the electrical connector back onto the pump if you plan to test further.
+If the multimeter test showed failed resistance, proceed to the drain pump replacement.

 KitchenAid KDTM404KPS Drain Pump Replacement — Complete Guide